BalterLoadTesting/balter/docs/content/_index.md

 }
 ```

 A Scenario supercharges a Rust function with additional methods related to load testing.
-The simplest to understand is the `.tps()` method, which will run the function in parallel and constrain the rate of transactions such that the transactions per second (TPS) is equal to the value you set:
+For instance, the `.tps()` method will run the function in parallel and constrain the rate of transactions such that the transactions per second (TPS) is equal to the value you set:
 ```rust
 test_scaling_functionality()
     .tps(10_000)